|Major Honours||Scottish Premiership (55), European Cup Winners' Cup (1), Scottish Cup (34), Scottish League Cup (27)|

 Rangers are often referred to as Glasgow Rangers for an international audience - even though that is not the official name of the club - and they contest the Old Firm Derby with city rivals, Celtic.

 They are one of the most successful clubs in world football in terms of overall trophies won.
-At the time of writing, only Al Ahly of Egypt have won more.
-Rangers' 54 league titles is a joint world record, held along with Linfield of Northern Ireland.
+Only Al Ahly of Egypt have won more.
+Rangers' 55 league titles is a domestic league joint world record.

 Rangers were one of the founding members of the Scottish Football League system and had been ever-present in the top tier of Scottish football before their financial troubles in the early 2010s saw them relegated for the first time in their history.